 cherries, pears, restrooms, picnic area

 11124 Monte Vista Road, Phelan, CA 92371.
 Phone: 760 868-6826.
-Email: firstname.lastname@example.org.
-Open: Due to a 2 night freeze we will not be open until the end of July, Please call ahead near then for dates and time; you can also email them to ask to be placed on their email update list.
+Email: email@example.com.
+Open: Please call to make arrangements, Closed Saturday morning; We CAN be open from dawn to dusk just let us know when you want to come.
 Directions: One block west of Johnson Road between Goss and Rancho.
 And for a map to our farm, click here.
 Crops are usually available in June, July, August, September, October.
 Cherries are usually ready by the first week in June; Asian Pears are usually available in September.
-The 2011 Fruit Season will be slim due to the freeze while trees were in full bloom.
-It looks like we will only have late peaches and the apples this year.
 We use natural practices, but are not seeking organic certification.
 Payment: Cash, only.
-(ADDED: August 29, 2008) (UPDATED: May 03, 2011
+(UPDATED: May 24, 2014, JBS) (UPDATED: May 03, 2011) (ADDED: August 29, 2008)

 Snow-Line Orchards - Uses natural